spragu/0xCaliber/README.md

 ## Mission

 ### Hackathon Mission
-Our primary goal during the hackathon is to show a proof of concept of a realtime and fun 3d blockchain game which is pay to play but skill based earnings instead of scheduled/login reward based..
+Our primary goal during the hackathon is to show a proof of concept of a realtime 3d blockchain first-person shooter game which has pay to play elements but skill based earnings instead of scheduled/login reward based like many games currently do today..

 ### Beyond the Hackathon
 0xCaliber is not just a hackathon project—it’s a vision for the future of gaming.
 Our long-term mission includes:

-- **Hardening:** There are numerous parts of the contracts that require trust.
-We are trying to work through this with a well thought solution using merkle trees.
+- **Hardening:** There are numerous parts of the contracts that require unnecessary and unsafe levels of trust.
+We intend to work through this with a solution using merkle trees.
 - **Enhancing the UI/UX:** The ui/ux experience is weak at best and honestly incomplete in some areas.
-We just did not have enough man hours to cover all of the corners in order to make something that is truly production worthy during the hackathon.
+We just did not have enough man-hours to cover all of the corners in order to make something that is truly production worthy during the hackathon.

 ---